Frequently Asked Questions

 Under the No Surprises Act (2022), you have the right to receive a Good Faith Estimate outlining the expected cost of therapy when using private pay.
 During the intake process, you will sign an informed consent document, which includes an estimate detailing biweekly and/or monthly costs.

-How do I get started?
+How do I get STARTED?

-Complete the CONTACT form, and I’ll follow up by email to schedule your 15-minute no-cost consultation and to discuss next steps.
+Complete the CONTACT form, and I’ll follow up by secure email to schedule your 15-minute no-cost consultation and to discuss next steps.

-What if I need immediate help?
+What if I need IMMEDIATE help?

 If you are in immediate distress due to thoughts of suicide, self-harm, or harm to others, please call 911 or contact the Behavioral Health Access Center at 435-251-4480.